 Items subject to sales and use tax include but are not limited to the following:

-- Computers and other electronic equipment
+○ Computers and other electronic equipment;

-- Audio compact disks, tapes, and records
+○ Audio compact discs (CDs), tapes, and records;

-- Digital music delivered or accessed electronically
+- • Digital property, which includes the following when delivered or accessed electronically:

 ○ An audio work.
 Examples include, but are not limited to, ringtones, digital music, readings of books or other written materials, speeches, and other sound recordings.

 ○ An audio visual work.
 Examples include, but are not limited to, movies, motion pictures, musical videos, news and entertainment programs, and live events.

 ○ A book, magazine, newspaper, newsletter, report, or another publication.